The microscale organization of directed hypergraphs: Results

 \subsection{Higher-order reciprocity}

 Reciprocity is a fundamental property of systems with directed interactions, including social networks~\cite{wasserman1994social}.
-It traditionally refers to the tendency of the system’s units to mutually exchange directed interactions.
-In directed graphs, reciprocity is defined as $r = \frac{\overleftrightarrow{L}}{L}$, i.e., the ratio of the number of bidirectional links ($\overleftrightarrow{L}$) to the total number of links ($L$).
-This measure has been widely used to describe real-world directed networks~\cite{newman2002email,garlaschelli2004patterns}.
+It traditionally refers to the tendency of the system’s units to mutually exchange information.
+In directed graphs, reciprocity is defined as , measuring the ratio of the number of bidirectional links ($\overleftrightarrow{L}$) to the total number of links ($L$).
+This measure is often normalized as where $r$ is the observed reciprocity in the network, and $\langle r \rangle_{\mathrm{NM}}$ is the average reciprocity in null model samples~\cite{garlaschelli2004patterns}.
+It measures the difference between observed and expected reciprocity by the maximum possible deviation, bounding $\rho_{\mathrm{NM}}$ between $-1$ and $1$.
+Positive values indicate more reciprocity than expected at random, negative values indicate less, and values near zero suggest consistency with the null model.
+This normalization allows a more faithful comparison and ranking of reciprocity across systems with different scales and density~\cite{garlaschelli2004patterns}.
 Recognizing its broad importance, recent works have extended reciprocity to hypergraphs, accounting for the complexity of having multiple nodes in both the source and target sets of hyperedges.
 Among the recent approaches for hypergraph reciprocity, one method decomposes hyperedges into pairwise links~\cite{pearcy2014hypergraph}, losing information about group interactions.
 An alternative approach defines a more complex measure that diverges from the traditional binary definition of reciprocity at the level of single links~\cite{kim2023reciprocity}.
-While this can capture finer nuances, such a measure is computationally expensive and more difficult to interpret.
+While this approach can capture different nuances, it is computationally expensive and less straightforward to interpret, as it provides a continuous value instead of a simple yes-or-no answer to whether an interaction is reciprocated.

 Here, we introduce three simple and computationally efficient measures for higher-order reciprocity in directed hypergraphs, capturing different aspects of mutual interactions:

 \begin{itemize} \item \textbf{Exact reciprocity} occurs when an interaction represented by a hyperedge with a source set \( h \) and a target set \( t \) is precisely mirrored by another interaction with the source and target sets reversed.
 Formally, two hyperedges \( e_1 = (h_1, t_1) \) and \( e_2 = (h_2, t_2) \) are exactly reciprocated if and only if $h_1 = t_2 \text{ and } t_1 = h_2$.
 This is the strictest form of reciprocity. \item \textbf{Strong reciprocity} relaxes the previous requirement and allows source and target sets to be reversed through a combination of hyperedges, instead of requiring a direct reversal with a single opposite one.
 Formally, a hyperedge \( e = (h, t) \) is \textit{strongly reciprocated} if there exists a set of hyperedges \( \{ e_1, e_2, \ldots, e_k \} \) such that the union of the target sets of \( e_1, \ldots, e_k \) is a superset of the source set \( h \), and the union of the source sets of \( e_1, \ldots, e_k \) is a superset of the target set \( t \). \item \textbf{Weak reciprocity} represents the most relaxed form of reciprocity and requires only that at least one node from the target set of a hyperedge appears in the source set of another, and vice versa.
 Formally, a hyperedge \( e = (h, t) \) is \textit{weakly reciprocated} if there exists another hyperedge \( e' = (h', t') \) such that $h \cap t' \neq \emptyset \text{ and } t \cap h' \neq \emptyset$. \end{itemize}